Hach & Rose, LLP Serves Car Accident Victims Across NYC

-At Hach & Rose, LLP, our team of New York car accident lawyers will fight for the full and fair compensation you deserve.
-If the insurance company does not offer you a settlement covering all of your expenses, we won’t hesitate to bring your case to trial.
-Our highly skilled trial lawyers have helped secure well over $300 million in compensation for our clients through jury verdicts and settlements.
-A significant percentage of that is from personal injury claims stemming from car accidents.
+At Hach & Rose, LLP, our New York car accident lawyers team will fight for the full and fair compensation you deserve.
+If the insurance company does not offer a settlement covering your expenses, we won’t hesitate to bring your case to trial.
+Our highly skilled trial lawyers have helped secure over $300 million in client compensation through jury verdicts and settlements.
+A significant percentage is from personal injury claims stemming from car accidents.

-Human error is one of the most common causes of motor vehicle-related crashes in the United States.
+Human error is among the most common causes of motor vehicle-related crashes in the United States.
 Many behaviors drivers exhibit behind the wheel result in severe injuries and fatalities.
 The most common causes of car accidents include:

-A number of factors, including traffic lights, amount of traffic, number of pedestrians and more make certain intersections in NYC more dangerous than others.
-Here is a map of the intersections in New York which have the most accidents.
+Several factors, including traffic lights, amount of traffic, number of pedestrians, and more, make certain intersections in NYC more dangerous than others.
+Here is a map of New York intersections with the most accidents.

 The injuries people sustain in vehicle collisions can range from minor to severe.
-Some only require a few weeks of medical treatment, while others end up with permanent disability or impairment.
+Some only require a few weeks of medical treatment, while others have permanent disability or impairment.
 The extent of your injury will likely depend on the type of accident you were in and associated factors, such as speed and weather conditions.